 What does it mean for a holiday programme to be an OSCAR?

 Not all school holiday programmes are OSCAR programmes.
-Those that are have undertaken an Approval Assessment by the Department of Child, Youth and Family Services (CYF).¬† This means they have met a series of minimum operating standards which cover the areas of programme environment, programme operation, health and safety, child protection, supervision, emergencies, staff, buildings and facilities, record keeping, finance, and camps (if applicable).
-They are assessed by CYF every two years to ensure they continue to meet the Standards.¬† However, there are no legal requirements for OSCAR programmes to meet any childcare regulations or standards of care.
+Those that are have undertaken an Approval Assessment by the Ministry for Vulnerable Children.
+This means they have met a series of minimum operating standards which cover the areas of programme environment, programme operation, health and safety, child protection, supervision, emergencies, staff, buildings and facilities, record keeping, finance, and camps (if applicable).
+They are assessed by the Ministry every 2 years to ensure they continue to meet the Standards.
+However, there are no legal requirements for OSCAR programmes to meet any childcare regulations or standards of care.

-It is important that you as a parent check that a programme has ‘CYF Approval for OSCAR services’ to ensure that your children are getting a good level of care.
+It’s important that you check a programme has ‘Ministry Approval for OSCAR Services’ to ensure that your children are getting a good level of care.

-Choosing an OSCAR programme allows you as a parent to apply for an OSCAR subsidy for the cost of the programme.¬† Read the Are there subsidies? section in the OSCAR article for more information on this.
+Choosing an OSCAR programme allows you as a parent to apply for an OSCAR subsidy for the cost of the programme.
+Have a look at this OSCAR page for more information

 What is a holiday programme likely to cost?

 This is not an easy question to answer.
 Programmes vary so greatly.
-If you are choosing an intensive sporting or art/craft type programme that requires specialist teaching or coaching you may be paying $25 – $30 a session.
+If you are choosing an intensive sporting or art/craft type programme that requires specialist teaching or coaching you may be paying anywhere from $25 – $30 a session, and up to $100-150 a day.
 This will depend on the region you are in and the programme you choose.

 Other school holiday options